ngBroken/eigenface/README.md

 - matplotlib
 - scikit-image

+The easiset way to create the environment is to run the following command from an anaconda prompt on windows or from any terminal on linux:

+**conda env create -f eigenface.yml**

-You can create an anaconda environment with the required packages using the following command:
+Alternatively, you can create an anaconda environment with the required packages using the following command:

 conda create -n eigenface python numpy matplotlib scikit-image